dpflores/diff_control/README.md

 Now that you can see the robot, let's see what he can see.

-You can know the sensors by looking at the robot description in the .gazebo file, search sensors and getting the topic name.
+You can know the sensors by looking at the robot description in the .gazebo file, searching for sensors, and getting the topic name.
 From the topics, we can see that we can add the following visualizations in Rviz.

 <ul>